AnshumanB08/AWS-Data-Engineering/README.md

 ## 🙏 Acknowledgement
 A special thank you to **Codebasics**.

-This project was built as part of their Data Engineering course, and their guidance was instrumental in helping me design and implement this end-to-end AWS pipeline.
+This project was built as part of their [**Data Engineering Basics**](https://codebasics.io/courses/data-engineering-basics-for-data-analysts) course, and their guidance was instrumental in helping me design and implement this end-to-end AWS pipeline.

 ---